divyanshu-vr/Ecommerce-follow-along/README.md

    - When clicking "Add Address" in the profile, navigate to the address form page.

 **Note:** This milestone focuses on creating an address input form and managing user input for address details.

+# Milestone 22: Saving Address in User Profile

+**Learning Goals:**
+- Create a backend endpoint to store the address received from the frontend form inside the user profile in the database.

+**Steps:**
+1. **Backend Endpoint:**
+   - Create an endpoint to receive address details (country, city, address1, address2, zip code, address type) from the frontend form.
+   - Add the received address to the address array in the user collection.

+2. **Database Update:**
+   - Ensure the address is saved and linked to the specific user profile.

+**Note:** This milestone focuses on creating an endpoint to store and manage user addresses in the database, enhancing the profile functionality.